 Price is also a major point to consider.
-The cheapest electric scooter you’ll find is around £250 and prices can range up to around £2,500.
-It goes without saying, you get what you pay for, so opting for the cheapest model you can find isn’t the best idea.
-You want to be able to trust the scooter under your feet, because a mechanical failure at around 20mph would result in a trip to Accident and Emergency.
+The cheapest electric scooter you’ll find is around £200 and prices can range up to around £2,500.
+It goes without saying, you get what you pay for, so opting for the cheapest model you will find isn’t the best idea.
+You want to be able to trust the scooter under your feet, because a mechanical failure at around 15mph would result in a trip to Accident and Emergency.

 We think you’ll probably want to budget between £450 and £700 for a reliable, well-built e-scooter from a popular brand.
 This will ensure your electric scooter has the performance to get you around town quickly and won’t break breakdown after a few miles.

-These trials, which are currently being set up, allow you to legally hire and use an electric scooter in public areas where the trials are being held (more on that later).
+These trials, which are currently running across the country, allow you to legally hire and use an electric scooter in public areas where the trials are being held (more on that later).

-Some high-powered e-scooters are technically classed as mopeds, though even that classification can be a little complicated.
-It is safe to assume that none of the scooters included below can technically be used anywhere other than on private land in the UK.
+Some high-powered e-scooters are technically classed as mopeds, though even that classification can be a little complicated, but it is safe to assume that none of the scooters included above can technically be used anywhere other than on private land in the UK.

 Pure Electric, the UK’s largest e-scooter retailer says, ‘In practice, electric scooters are already widely used across the UK illegally, with the police generally turning a blind eye to all but the most egregiously reckless rider activity.’